 Cranberry Lake is a natural body of water formed around 18,000 years ago by glacier activity.
 The lake is fed by an underground spring.

 The Purple Blazed History trail is a self guided trail which explores most of the preserve including the quarry.
-The self guided trailmap can be found by clicking here.

 While CLP’s trails are open dusk to dawn, the nature lodge and its parking area are closed most days by 5PM.
 It is strongly recommended that you park in the designated parking area near Old Orchard Street if you plan on hiking past 5PM.